garylirocks/quickrefs/azure-devops.markdown

     **Recommended practice is to have all teams use the same sprint cadence**

 - Determine if you want a flat structure or hierarchy of sprints and releases
-- Define hte iteration paths in `Project configuration`
+- Define the iteration paths in `Project configuration`
 - Assign the default and additional iteration paths to each team

 ![Iteration paths example](images/azure-devops_iteration-paths-example.png)